CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 ## Delivery Status Notifications

-The "dsn" property can be added to control whether message MailerQ should send back an email to the envelope address in case of a failed delivery.
+The "dsn" property can be added to control whether MailerQ should send back an email to the envelope address in case of a failed delivery.
-MailerQ can send out such notification messages.

 ````json
 {